Seamentown, Pennsylvania

 Seamentown, Pennsylvania is a small community approximately 1 mile east of Commodore, Pennsylvania.
 The 2 towns are separated by an old bony pile from the old Commodore mines.
 It is located in Green Township in Indiana County.
-The town is unmarked on many maps but up until the middle of the 1950s Seamentown had a bar as you entered the town from Commodore and a general store that locals would frequent.
-Many of the homes in Seamentown were built by a man with the last name Seamen.
-Thus the town was named after him.
-In 2016 the town has 20 homes in it.
-A railroad runs along the towns edge parallel to Vanderbilt Street which is the towns main road and only access.
+The town is unmarked on many maps.
+Up until the middle of the 1950s, Seamentown had a bar as you entered the town from Commodore, and a general store that locals would frequent.
+Many of the homes in Seamentown were built by a man with the last name Seamen, thus the town was named after him.
+In 2016 the town had 20 homes in it.
+A railroad runs along the town's edge parallel to Vanderbilt Street which is the town's main road and only access.